 I visited Dubrovnik in 2009 and loved it so much that I wanted to return.
-Luckily for me, some friends decided to get married in the region this year, which gave me the perfect excuse to go back to Dubrovnik.
+Luckily for me, some friends decided to get married in the region this year, which gave me the perfect excuse to return.

 Lopud (one of the Elafiti islands) was the setting for the wedding, and it really was perfect.

-It’s a car free island, with one village on the North Eastern side.
+It’s a car-free island, with one village on the North Eastern side.
 There are daily ferries from Dubrovnik (usually 4 a day on summer weekdays), and it takes around an hour.
+It makes a good day trip from Dubrovnik, but I definitely recommend spending longer on the island.

 You can also book a water taxi to take you over, but make sure you find out what sort of boat you will be travelling on as these can vary – as we learned, taking a Rib through rough seas with 4 passengers and suitcases isn’t the most enjoyable experience!